MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

    - Set the Choices Picker as the default for Web, Phone, and Tablet.

-   - Enter the following string for the **Icon Mapping Configuration** by selecting the edit icon and then selecting **Bind to a static value**.
+   - Enter the following string for the **Icon Mapping Configuration** by selecting the edit icon and selecting **Bind to a static value**.

      ```json
      {